Award win for Learning Labs’ e-learning portal

 Chris started with his first company, an assistive technology supplier known as Invate, straight out of university in 2006.
 This was followed by launching e-Quality Learning in 2010, an assistive technology training provider.
 Then, in 2013, he began Learning Labs.

 Leading neuroscientists, including Dr Chris Wood at Newcastle University and Dr John Welch of Newcastle Hospitals, were instrumental in Learning Labs’ development.
-Content design was led by neurodiversity expert, chartered psychologist and head of e-assessment at the International Baccalaureate, Dr Sue Wilkinson.
+Content design was led by neurodiversity expert and chartered psychologist, Dr Sue Wilkinson.

 “Every tutorial or ‘Lab’ is created with the option to read text, watch video and do an interactive version, in both Mac and Windows,” said Chris.
 “This neuroscience-influenced, digital learning design was created to support visual, auditory and kinaesthetic learning styles.